hritikzende/nevion.xyz/README.md

 # nevion.me
 Website for the Nevion Discord server.
-Created by AeroFusion, modified by coldarchie.
+Created by [AeroFusion](https://aerofusion.org), modified by [coldarchie](https://coldarchie.xyz)